 This is essential if you fulfill your retail orders from your ERP.
 Even in the case where you ship your eCommerce orders on your store platform, you may want the ability to bring customer records and all your retail orders into your ERP.
 Your ERP should have a clean way to separate your retail orders and customers from your wholesale business.
 You want your ERP to be able to provide a comprehensive overview of your business – both retail and wholesale.

-This is basic and mandatory and I am assuming that any eCommerce integration will include the automatic sync of “in stock” or “available to sell (ATS)” inventory between your eCommerce platform and your ERP.
 When an eCommerce sale happens, the inventory is reduced on the eCommerce platform and the same reduction needs to reflect in your ERP.
 Returns and cancellations should similarly affect inventory on both platforms.
 If eCommerce ATS is reduced on the ERP due to any transaction, the new ATS inventory should immediately reflect in the eCommerce platform.

 Multiple stores: This may not be needed by small brands but I do see several brands having separate eCommerce stores for different regions, such as a US store and a Canada store.
 This may be due to the need to support different languages, currencies, etc.